Are you looking for an alternative to a 12-step program?

 Moderation Management (MM) is a behavioral change program and national support group network for people concerned about their drinking and who desire to make positive lifestyle changes.
 MM empowers individuals to accept personal responsibility for choosing and maintaining their own path, whether in moderation or abstinence.
 MM promotes early self-recognition of risky drinking behavior when moderate drinking is a more easily achievable goal.

 The program agrees that no one solution is best for all people with drinking problems.
 There are many possible solutions available to each individual.
-MM suggests that each person finds the solution that is best for them.
+MM suggests that each person find the solution that is best for them.

 MM is an excellent place to begin to address a drinking problem.
 If MM proves ineffective, the individual is encouraged to progress to a more radical solution.